How to Tell if You’re in a Trauma Bonding Relationship—and What to Do About It

 "Although loving relationships are inherently imperfect, healthy partnerships will never involve a cycle of abuse," says Dr. Manly.
 "If you are in a relationship that involves abuse—whether physically, emotionally, financially, sexually, spiritually or in any other way—genuine love is not in play."

-How to find support for leaving a trauma bonding relationship
+Where to find community support for leaving a trauma bonding relationship

 When healing from trauma, it’s important to surround yourself with a strong support system.
 Some examples include:

-• Psychiatrist: In some cases, trauma bonding can create such an unharmonious aftermath that mental-health medication may be necessary to overcome the trauma.
+In some cases, trauma bonding can be so serious that mental-health medication may be necessary to overcome the trauma.
 As such, Wright suggests meeting with a psychiatrist if other support systems don’t seem to be helping, or even to be assessed at the start of your healing journey.

 If you are experiencing or have experienced domestic violence and are in need of support, please call the National Domestic Violence Hotline at 1-800-799-7233 or TTY 1-800-787-3224.
 You can also text "START" to 88788.